CSUwangj/ZDaily/content/2020-10-04-Daily-Challenge/index.md

 ## Probability of a Two Boxes Having The Same Number of Distinct Balls

-another DFS with more gentle code and slower speed, more space used.
+another DFS with more elegant code and slower speed, more space used.

 ``` cpp
 class Solution {